 Afghanistan Country Report

-Insecurity, corruption, and lack of infrastructure remain the key obstacles to foreign investment in Afghanistan.
-There have been some improvements over the past decade – for example in telecommunications through the expansion of the mobile network, and civil aviation, with a greater number of international carriers flying into Kabul regularly.
-However, further significant improvements to infrastructure are highly unlikely in the next two years due to financial and bureaucratic constraints – which severely impede project delivery – and the poor security environment.
-Labour strike risks will remain very low due to the lack of an organised labour movement, while bribery and corruption risks will remain very high.
+Insecurity, corruption, and lack of infrastructure are key obstacles to economic development in Afghanistan.
+There have been some improvements during the past decade – for example in telecommunications through the expansion of the mobile network, and civil aviation, with a greater number of international carriers flying into Kabul regularly.
+However, further major improvements to infrastructure are very unlikely over the next year given extremely limited institutional capacity, rampant corruption, and the poor security environment.
+Officials at all levels of government are likely to demand arbitrary payments in relation to business activity.
+There is no organised labour movement in the country given the persistent civil war.

 Vaccines Required to Enter the Country

 Yellow fever: There is no risk of contracting yellow fever in Afghanistan.
 However, the government of Afghanistan requires proof of vaccination for travelers arriving from countries with a risk of yellow fever transmission.
 A single dose of YF vaccine is sufficient to confer sustained life-long immunity against the disease.